verrazzano/docs/content/en/docs/setup/install/installation.md

 {{< /tabs >}}

-To monitor the console log output of the installation:
+To monitor the Console log output of the installation:
 ```shell
 $ kubectl logs \
     -f $(kubectl get pod \